 Choose a place in the home that can serve as a stage, which would be in front of our fireplace.
 Pop some popcorn for audience members.
 Let everyone have their turn showing off their talent.

 For best results, give everyone a week’s notice.
 Be sure to help younger kids throughout the week so they feel confident on the big show night.

 Gathered Again has an entire post dedicated to hosting a family talent show.

 Have a family goal setting night.

 There’s something really special about talking as a family about how you can be better to each other and create a life you all love.
-Check out Sammy Approve’s ideas for a family goal setting sesh.
-It may not sound super fun, but it does seem really meaningful, and everything is better with a pizza!
+Have fun creating vision boards together – everyone can make their own and share what they’re thinking.
+Everything is almost more fun with a pizza!

 Host a surprise dinner that will drive kids crazy!

 This is an idea we used for our youth group Christmas party one year, and it was a BLAST.
 They were so surprised!
 It takes some planning and organization, but this is one of my favorite ideas on the list.